polkaulfield/lol-for-linux-installer/README.md

 ## My goals
 - Finish up the bash script and make it as perfect and safe as possible
-- Move to QTCreator and Python (or C++)
+- Maybe move to QTCreator and Python (or C++)
-- Make a nice GUI installer
+- Make a nice GUI installer (We use Kdialog now so we kinda have... a nice GUI installer?)
 - Polish it as much as possible
 - Flatpak it for easy use by new Linux users